Hiking in Tenerife: Climbing the majestic volcano Teide

 It’s possible to hike Mount Teide to the top starting from a couple of different places.
 The most common route, however, is Montaña Blanca.
 It begins with an almost flat wide road that turns into a steep tight path.

-Either you choose to spend your night at the refuge or you reach la Rambleta in one run, you still have another 30 minutes walk to reach the very top of the volcano.
+You still have another 30 minutes walk to reach the very top of the volcano.
 This last past is very rocky and uneven.
 But from here you can already smell sulphur and see the first fumaroles.
 In few minutes you’ll be able to have an amazing 360 view!

 "Teide's eggs" and sunrise over Gran Canaria

 Teide’s “eggs” (accretion balls) form when lava, coming down a steep slope, solidifies into round pieces and rolls down spreading wide.
-They can grow up to few meters diameter. – Sunrise over Gran Canaria
+They can grow up to few meters diameter – Sunrise over Gran Canaria

 By day light or by night?